ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Encyclopodia/ReadMe from Keripo.txt

   many features from the original Encyclopodia that are missing in the PZ2 module and it is prone to many bugs (notably font display).
-- A pre-converted iPodLinux wiki dump is provided.
-To create your own .epodia file, see the "Creation-Instructions.txt" file in the "Misc/Docs" archive or visit the official Encyclopodia website (where you can also download a preconverted Wikipedia dump) and place the .epodia file in the "Library" folder
 For more information, see:
 - http://encyclopodia.sourceforge.net/
 - http://en.wikipedia.org/wiki/Wikipedia:Encyclopodia

+Usage:
+- FastLaunch through "Tools > Encyclopodia".
+- A pre-converted iPodLinux wiki dump is provided.
+To create your own .epodia file, see "Misc/Docs/Creation-Instructions.txt" or visit the official Encyclopodia website (where you can also download a preconverted Wikipedia dump) and place the .epodia file in the "Library" folder.
+- Encyclopodia contains only the bare minimum in modules;
+  if you really want to add more PZ2 modules, place them in the "Modules" folder.

 Original: